 4.1 Types of Membership:

-a) Recruit- A new member that has completed new member paperwork and is attending a training exercise for the first time or has attended less than 3 trainings and has not completed level 1 training.
+a) Recruit- A new member that has completed new member paperwork and is attending a training exercise for the first time or has attended less than 3 trainings, or has not completed level 1 training.

 1) Recruits have no authority or decision rights in the units

-b) Member- An active participant in 2nd Infantry Regiment activities.
-Active defined as attending training regularly, maintaining communication within the unit, abiding by the rules and regulations, having completed the 90-day probationary period, providing information required by the Command Staff, signed and taken the oath.
+b) Member- An active participant in CSMV activities.
+Active defined as attending training regularly, maintaining communication within the unit, abiding by the rules and regulations, having completed the appropriate probationary period, providing information required by the Command Staff, signed, and taken the oath.

 1) All Active members maintain Voting rights in all matters that require member consensus.

 c) Supporter - An individual who may choose to remain anonymous.
-A supporter does not take the oath, has no voting rights, and has no input or influence on the operations of the 2nd Infantry Regiment.
+A supporter does not take the oath, has no voting rights, and has no input or influence on the operations of the CSMV.

 d) Advisor – An individual that has chosen to offer knowledge and experience but not considered an active member for voting purposes

-e) Inactive-- A member of 2nd Regiment in inactive status is a member that has:
+e) Inactive-- A member of CSMV in inactive status is a member that has:

 1) Been absent from training for a period of 3 consecutive months